avabellaw/shark-quiz/readme.md

 Most people who visit the website are likely to be one-time users, searching for a quick quiz to play.
 The website needs to be intuitive to use and quick to get started.

+The site owner's goal aligns with the site user's goal which are the following:
+1. To enjoy testing their knowledge of sharks.
+2. Learn more about sharks.
+3. See previous high scores.

+These goals are delivered by:
+1. Being fun, stress-free and easy-to-play with plently of user feedback.
+2. Having full facts revealed after each question is finished with.
+3. The user can access the leaderboard on the homepage.
+It's also revealed after submitting a new score to it.

+In future, the site owner may want to:
+1. Utilise the website's traffic to gain ad revenue.
+2. Have the leaderboard be publically hosted.
+3. Have an account, such as a Google account, associated with the username to make it exclusive.
+This will prevent overwriting other user's scores by using the same username.

 #### Research

 You can find the research I conducted for this project [by clicking this link](docs/research/research.md).